 Eduardo Aguirre, Jr., was the first Director of U.S. Citizenship and Immigration Services (USCIS), an Under Secretary rank position in the Department of Homeland Security.
 President George W. Bush nominated him to this key leadership position in February 2003.
-The U.S. Senate, recognizing his managerial and business skills, international perspective, risk management experience, and commitment to service would be valuable assets for USCIS, Homeland Security and the nation, confirmed the nomination on June 19, 2003.
+The U.S. Senate recognized his managerial and business skills, international perspective, risk management experience, and commitment to service as valuable assets for USCIS, Homeland Security and the nation, confirmed the nomination on June 19, 2003.

 Eduardo Aguirre was sworn-in as the first USCIS Director by Homeland Security Secretary Tom Ridge in the historic Treaty Room of the Eisenhower Executive Office Building on August 15, 2003.

 Director Aguirre fundamentally transformed the delivery of services by the U.S. immigration system.
 He led a team of 15,000 who annually served over 6 million applicants.
 The USCIS basic mission is to make certain that the right applicant receives the right benefit in the right amount of time, while preventing the wrong individuals from obtaining benefits.
 Under Director Aguirre’s leadership USCIS established three basic priorities: eliminating the immigration benefit application backlog, improving customer service, and enhancing national security.